EmilHvitfeldt/smltar/docs/02_tokenization.md

 ## What is a token?

-In R, text is typically represented with the *character* data type, similar to strings in other languages.
+\index{data type!character}In R, text is typically represented with the *character* data type, similar to strings in other languages.
 Let's explore text from fairy tales written by Hans Christian Andersen, available in the **hcandersenr** package [@R-hcandersenr].
 This package stores text as lines such as those you would read in a book; this is just one way that you may find text data in the wild and does allow us to more easily read the text when doing analysis.
-If we look at the first paragraph of one story titled "The Fir Tree", we find the text of the story is in a character vector: a series of letters, spaces, and punctuation stored as a vector.
+If we look at the first paragraph of one story titled "The Fir Tree", we find the text of the story is in a character vector: a series of letters, spaces, and punctuation stored as a vector.\index{vector!character}

 <div class="rmdpackage">
 <p>The <strong>tidyverse</strong> is a collection of packages for data manipulation, exploration, and visualization.</p>